 The bank will take action on your child’s property first

-Lenders will usually take action on your child’s property first before making you liable to pay out the outstanding debt.
+Lenders will usually take action on your child’s property before making you liable to pay out the outstanding debt.
 Your child will have to deal with the consequences but you’ll be protected.

 Remember: it’s a limited guarantee